-WARNING: If in doubt ask
+△WARNING: If in doubt, ask advice from a competent person

 Do not place clothes or any other combustible material on, over or near any gas appliances, such as fires, cookers or water heaters.
 Apart from the fire hazard, their presence could affect the appliance and negate any guarantee.